People Pleasing in the Workplace: The Why and Its Consequences

 Forbes has already discussed how people-pleasing can harm both individuals and workplaces.
 Forbes lists the side effects as follows:

-• Diminished Self-Worth: Continuously prioritizing others’ needs over your own leads to a feeling of inadequacy, as your own needs are neglected.
+• Diminished Self-Worth: Continuously prioritising others’ needs over your own leads to a feeling of inadequacy, as your own needs are neglected.
 Over time, this lack of self-worth may result in doubting one’s skills and decisions, leading to less initiative and poorer performance at work.

 • Superficial Relationships: People-pleasing doesn’t foster genuine relationships but rather creates superficial connections.
 At work, this hinders the building of trust and collaboration—key factors in effective teamwork.